Guide to developing your COVID-19 workplace safety plan

 Learn about the Ontario COVID‑19 worker income protection benefit.

-You should give all workers information about the date and time of the potential exposure and where it took place.
-Don’t give out any information that might identify the infectious person.
+If available, provide information to workers about the potential exposure and where it took place.
+Don’t give out information that will identify the infectious person.

-If you are advised that one of your workers has tested positive for covid 19 due to exposure at the workplace, or that a claim has been filed with the Workplace Safety and Insurance Board (WSIB), you must give notice in writing within four days to:
+If you are advised that one of your workers has COVID‑19 due to exposure at the workplace, or that a claim has been filed with the Workplace Safety and Insurance Board (WSIB), you must give notice in writing within four days to: